 The best way to protect against chargebacks is to take steps to prevent them from happening in the first place.
 Taking the time to set up clear product descriptions and images on your website can help ensure that customers clearly understand what they’re purchasing.

 In addition to detailed product information, it’s important to have comprehensive and easy to understand refund and shipping policies.
 Having these policies in place and making it easy for customers to contact you will make it easier for customers to find the information that they need when an issue or question comes up.

-Finally, make sure you have a plan for how you’re going to manage customer service, so all inquiries are handled within a short time frame and customers issues can be met quickly.
+Finally, make sure you have a plan for how you’re going to manage customer service, so all inquiries are handled within a short time frame and customer issues can be resolved quickly.
 If there is a problem with a purchase, it’s much easier, and less costly, if you’re able to resolve it directly with the customer.

 For more information on how to protect yourself from fraud, check out our article on 9 Ways to Spot Fraud and Avoid Processing Stolen Credit Cards.